JSmurf/shapeshed.com/content/post/beating_css_bloat.md

 There are many tools that will help you to lower your CSS file significantly.
 Most are based on [CSS Tidy][1], an open source CSS optimiser.
 This is a great tool for cleaning up your CSS files and will often result in savings of up to 25%.

-If you don't want know how to install CSS Tidy there are a number of online variants:
+If you don't want/know how to install CSS Tidy there are a number of online variants:

 *   [CSS Optimiser][2]
 *   [CSS Cascading Style Sheet Optimiser][3]